Kairum-Labs/should/README.md

 //         Threshold : 10
 //         Difference: +5 (value is 5 greater)
 //         Hint      : Value should be smaller than or equal to threshold

-// Less than or equal with strings should.BeLessOrEqualTo(t, "zebra", "apple")
-// Output:
-// Expected value to be less than or equal to threshold:
-//         Value     : zebra
-//         Threshold : apple
-//         Difference: +21 (value is 21 greater lexicographically)
-//         Hint      : Value should be smaller than or equal to threshold
 ```

 ### Struct and Object Comparisons